gousta/get-remote-database/README.md

 Generally, a full list of commands would be:
 1. SSH to remote server
-2. Connect to a PostgreSQL Server & export the preferred schema
+2. Connect to a PostgreSQL or MySQL Server & export the preferred schema/database
-3. Download the exported [SCHEMA].[DATE].sql to your computer
+3. Download the exported `.sql` to your computer
-4. Drop the [SCHEMA] from your local PostgreSQL Server
+4. Drop the schema/database from your local server
-5. Import the freshly downloaded [SCHEMA].[DATE].sql file to that schema
+5. Import the freshly downloaded `.sql` file to that schema

-**NOTE:** Not all scripts do the above.
-Sometimes I just need to download once a day, keep destroying a db and then import again and again to restore it.

 -